Total Functions in QMA: Problems in TFQMA

 \begin{deff} Denote by $Q_\$ $ the quantum verification procedure described in \cite{FGHLS12}, which for completeness we recall briefly.

-On input $(G,\vert \phi \rangle)$ carry out the following steps: \begin{enumerate} \item Verify that $\vert \phi \rangle$ is a superposition of basis vectors that validly encode grid diagrams.
+On input $(G,\vert \phi \rangle)$ carry out the following steps: \begin{enumerate} \item Verify that $\vert \phi \rangle$ is a superposition of basis vectors that validly encode grid diagrams, i.e. that it has the form Eq. \eqref{Eq:Gform}.
 If this is the case then move on to step 2, otherwise reject. \item Measure the Alexander polynomial on $\vert \phi \rangle$.
 If this is measured to be $A(G)$ then continue on to step 3.
 Otherwise, reject. \item Measure the projector onto grid diagrams with dimensions in the range $\left[D(G)/2,3D(G)/2\right]$.
 If you obtain +1 then continue to step 4.
 Otherwise, reject. \item Apply the Markov chain verification algorithm described in \cite{FGHLS12}.
 If $\vert \phi \rangle$ passes this step, accept.
 Otherwise, reject.

 This is the crucial step that checks that the state is a coherent superposition of knots which can be mapped one into the other by elementary grid moves, that is elementary moves that map a knot onto an equivalent knot.